Superlinear Lower Bounds Based on ETH: Superlinear Conditional Lower Bounds

 \subsection{ETH-hardness}

-We combine results from Section~\ref{subsection:simulating-machines-using-circuits} with the Second Speed-up Theorem to prove superlinear conditional lower bounds for $\logcircsat$.
-In particular, we show that the existence of essentially-linear time algorithms for $\logcircsat$ would imply that $\ethypo$ is false.
+We combine results from Subsection~\ref{subsection:simulating-machines-using-circuits} with the Second Speed-up Theorem to prove superlinear conditional lower bounds for $\logcircsat$.
+In particular, existence of essentially-linear time algorithms for $\logcircsat$ would imply that $\ethypo$ is false.